theforeman/foreman_ansible_inventory/README.md

 group_prefix option in /etc/ansible/foreman.ini.
 The rest of this guide will assume the default prefix of 'foreman'

-The hostgroup, location and organization of each host are created as Ansible groups with a foreman_<grouptype> prefix, all lowercase and problematic parameters removed.
+The hostgroup, location, organization, content view, and lifecycle environment of each host are created as Ansible groups with a foreman_<grouptype> prefix, all lowercase and problematic parameters removed.
 So e.g. the foreman hostgroup

     myapp / webtier / datacenter1